anurag-roy/kiteconnect-ts/CONTRIBUTING.md

 6. Push your changes and you're ready to raise a PR!
 7. Tag [me](https://github.com/anurag-roy) as a reviewer and I'll get your PR reviewed and merged.

-> Please try to keep the PR limited to a single area of change and try not to club multiple changes in a single PR.
+Please try to keep PRs limited to a single area of change and try not to club multiple changes in a single PR.

+---

 :sparkles: Thanks for your contribution!
 It is highly appreciated.